Hun lakhon lek: Construction of the puppets

 All the structures and head are molded from clay to generate a character with a human-like appearance.
 These clay pieces are covered with paper and allowed to dry in the sun.
 Arms and legs are made from fabric which is filled with cotton.
 Wooden foldable joints are attached so limbs have a lifelike movement.
 Hands and feet are carved from Thong Lang wood, a wood which is lightweight and carves easily.
 The pieces are painted.
 Costumes are made using handmade cloth and sewed by hand according to traditional Thai sewing methods.
 The face of the puppet is painted with colored clay to match the color of human skin.
 Eyes and lips are painted with poster paint.

 Performance technique

-To perform Hun la korn lek, three puppeteers are each responsible for different functions.
-They need to have a thorough knowledge of basic Khon dance, and a lot of practice and teamwork are required for the three of them to perform together as one character.
+To perform Hun la korn lek, three puppeteers are made responsible for different functions.
+They need to have a thorough knowledge of basic Khon dancing, and a lot of practice and teamwork for the three of them to perform together as one character.
 The first puppeteer controls the head and the right hand of the puppet.
 The second puppeteer controls the left hand of the puppet.
 The third puppeteer controls the feet of the puppet.
-They must be skillful and experienced enough to control every part in unison to produce a perfectly coordinated character.
+They are generally quite experienced in order to control every part in unison to produce a perfectly coordinated character.